Let us face it, no day on the water is complete without music.

-But in case your boat came out before the turn of the century then it might be lacking a little in the sound section.
+But if your boat came out before the turn of the century then it might be lacking a little in the sound section.

 Happily there are lots of choices that are excellent to maintain your boat audibly important by the standards of today’s.